realityfabric/tumblr_apps/README.md

 > npm install
 ```

-note that dir "./backups" is required for some functions to run
+note that dir "./backups" and "./htmls" are required for some functions to run

 you will also need your own api keys